Top Film Schools

 A BA is a good idea if you want to be an agent (like “Lloyd” in “Entourage”), but that’s all.

 Full Sail is in Florida.
 Why would you go to Florida to learn filmmaking?
-New York Film Academy is a chop shop with lousy instruction and too much emphasis on marketing, and old equipment.
+New York Film Academy is a chop shop with lousy instruction and old equipment.
 Tribeca Flashpoint looks promising but it’s in Chicago.
 Art Institutes are all over the country but again way overpriced.

 Leave a Reply